uvarc/rc-learning/content/courses/fortran-introduction/statements.md

 Free format comment:
   * Anything from `!` to the end of the line is ignored.

 Due to its record-oriented history, Fortran uses the end-of-line marker to terminate a statement.
-If the statement is too long to fit, or for esthetic reasons the programmer wishes to extend the statement over multiple lines, a continuation marker must be used.
+If the statement is too long to fit, or for aesthetic reasons the programmer wishes to extend the statement over multiple lines, a continuation marker must be used.

 Fixed format continuation:
   * A number or printable character in the 6th column.